gordicaleksa/serbian-llm-eval/README.md

 pip install -e .
 ```

+Currently you might need to manually install also the following packages (do pip install): `sentencepiece`, `protobuf`, and one more (submit PR if you hit this).

 ### Step 2.
 Tweak the launch json and run

 `--model_args` <- any name from HuggingFace or a path to HuggingFace compatible checkpoint will work